AlexBelozertsev/nodejs-hw-rest-api/readme.md

 3. Using

 - To start working with his collection of contacts, the user needs to register.
 To do this, you need to go to the next router `POST`: `http://localhost:3000/api/users/signup` And create your account by filling in the required fields `e-mail` and `password`(min 6 symbols) in the body.
-You can also specify Username and subscription option for example:
+You can also specify `name` and `subscription` option for example:

   `{ "name": "NewUser", "email": "newUser@gmail.com", "password": "123456789", "subscription": "starter" }`